 |Saturday 3 October||Australia v New Zealand (ODI)||LIVE: 10.10 am||Foxtel / Kayo|

 |Monday 5 October||Australia v New Zealand (ODI)||LIVE: 10.10am||Foxtel / Kayo|

 |Wednesday 7 October||Australia v New Zealand (ODI)||LIVE: 10.10am||Foxtel / Kayo|

 All events shown as Sydney time.
 Adjust for regional differences.
 Australia Cricket replays generally to be shown following the conclusion of each match.

 Watch or Stream Women’s Cricket Live and Free

-While you can also find the 2020 Women’s Cricket T20 World Cup free to air in Australia, Fox Cricket (Foxtel/Kayo) will provide LIVE coverage of each and every match (21 February – 8 March).
-Other key Cricket action on Foxtel and Kayo includes Australia’s Tour of South Africa, which will be held from the 22nd of February through to the 7th of March.
+While you can also find the t Austalia women play cricket free to air in Australia, Fox Cricket (Foxtel/Kayo) will provide LIVE coverage of each and every match.
+Other key Cricket action on Foxtel and Kayo includes the Big Bash League, which will be held from December 2020.

 So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same live coverage as Fox Cricket.
-With Kayo you can stream the T20 World Cup live using select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge.
+With Kayo you can stream Australia v New Zealnd live using select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge.
 And with their No Spoilers feature you can hide the scores while you check out the other sport action happening at the same time.